sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 * Paste the adjusted settings on the CLI
 * Upload your preferred font to the OSD chip

+> Note: Flight Controllers with F1 chip will only work up to version 1.7.3.

-## Get the lastest configurator
+## Get the lastest INAV configurator

-Download and install the lastest [configurator](https://github.com/iNavFlight/inav-configurator/releases)
+Download and install the lastest configurator on the [INAV Configurator Releases page](https://github.com/iNavFlight/inav-configurator/releases).

-## Get all your current settings
+## Get all current settings from your flight controller board

 1. Open the configurator program.
 2. Connect the flight controller board to the USB port on PC, then click connect button on the configurator.
 3. Go to the CLI tab and type `diff all`.
 It should return a big text with all your settings.
-Save this text on the notepad.
+4. Save this text on your favorite text editor (like notepad).

 ## Determine your current INAV firmware version and target